 In August 2006, Woodson was named the 16th head coach at Valparaiso, inheriting a team that went 17-34 the previous season.
 Just two years removed, he guided the team to winning record in 2009, the program’s first in a decade, setting the stage for the Crusaders’ return to national prominence.

 During his tenure at Valparaiso (2007-13), he guided the Crusaders to back-to-back Horizon League titles in 2012 and 2013, ending a 44-year NCAA Tournament drought.
 In the 2013 NCAA Regional, Valpo knocked off Florida for the school’s first tournament win since 1966.
 Woodson left the Valpo program as its third winningest coach (187 wins), back-to-back 30-plus win seasons, and the 2012 Horizon League Coach of the Year.

 Woodson’s Crusader teams were just as successful in the classroom as they were on the field.
 During his seven season, Valparaiso ranked in the top ten percent of all NCAA teams in multi-year APR performance, while the team’s GPA improved from 2.7 in 2007 to 3.3 in 2013.

 He earned his bachelor’s degree in physical education/sports management from Valparaiso in 2010, where he graduate summa cum laude.

-Woodson and his wife, Lisa, have two children, Erin born in 2004 and T.J. born in 2006.
-Tracy also has a son Michael, born in 1989.
+Woodson and his wife, Lisa, have two children – Erin, who was born in 2004 and T.J., who was born in 2006.
+He also has a son, Michael, who was born in 1989.